LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

   $ make -j
   $ make test

-Eventually, these scripts may go away and be superceded by the Spack-based host-config file generation process when that achieves the level of compiler coverage that the scripts have.
+Eventually, these scripts may go away and be superseded by the Spack-based host-config file generation process when that achieves the level of compiler coverage that the scripts have.